-There’s a mediterranean restaurant near my parents’ house that serves an awesome plate of four different dips (and a big bowl of pita bread) – I believe it includes a regular hummus, a spicy hummus, a white bean and rosemary dip, and baba ghanoush.
-They are all good, but I always kind of want to ask if I could just replace the other three dips with more baba ghanoush – I love it so much!
+There’s a Mediterranean restaurant near my parents’ house that serves an awesome plate of four different dips (and a big bowl of pita bread) – I believe it includes a regular hummus, a spicy hummus, a white bean and rosemary dip, and baba ganoush.
+They are all good, but I always kind of want to ask if I could just replace the other three dips with more baba ganoush – I love it so much!

 I’m obviously a big fan of eggplant in general, as evidenced by my eggplant parmesan and eggplant stack recipes – I even use it instead of noodles for a gluten free lasagna.
 (There are actually a lot more things I use eggplant for but I do try to space it out a little so this doesn’t turn into The Eggplant Blog.)

-Baba ghanoush (or baba ganush, baba ghannouj or baba ghannoug.
+Baba ganoush (or baba ghanoush, baba ganush, baba ghannouj or baba ghannoug.
 Wikipedia offers them all as options) has a wonderfully complex flavor that makes it seem like a much more elaborate dish than it really is.
-If you’ve never had it I highly recommend it!
+If you’ve never had it, I highly recommend it!
 Turns out it’s not terribly complicated to make as long as you know the secret trick to getting that fabulous smoky flavor.

 Take an eggplant, and without removing the peel or anything, pop it directly onto a burner on the stove.
 I don’t know if this would work with an electric stove, but I bet it would work with a grill.